tiagojsag/playbook/projects/retrospective/index.md

 - Make people ask themselves at least one thing they’ve learnt!
 - Linked to this idea that everyone committed in the Kick-off meeting they were going to learn while working on this project, it would be nice to see the progress and let them talk about it.
 - It would be nice to ask people to assess and express one thing they could have done better in this project that will probably be turned into a commitment for the next project they start working on.

+Another couple of  things we thought in our last perspective (Worldbank):
+- Just one hour might not be enough if the group is more than 4 people.
+- Ensure everybody share their thoughts.
+- It was a good idea to ask people to share their comments beforehand and organize them in thematic areas.